PalisadoesFoundation/talawa-docs/README.md

 Follow these steps:

 **Note:** Install the latest Node.js on your system to run the development server.
-You can install Node.js from [here](https://nodejs.org/en/download/)
+You can install Node.js from [here](https://nodejs.org/en/download/) following the installation steps above

 ```console
 $ npm install -g npm